HEIG-VD-BA3-POO/labo08/README.md

 ## Usage

-Compile the projet with the following command:
+Compile the project with the following command:

 ```bash
 mvn clean package